Key Takeaways

 Saunas have also been shown to boost the immune system by increasing the production of white blood cells and antibodies.
 This can help the body fight off infections and other illnesses, leading to better overall health and a reduced risk of disease.

-Sauna risks
+Sauna Risks

 While sauna use has many potential health benefits, it is not without its risks.
 One of the main risks of saunas is dehydration.
 The high temperature and humidity of saunas can cause excessive sweating, which can lead to dehydration if fluids are not replenished.
 It is important to drink plenty of water before, during, and after sauna use to avoid dehydration.

-using a sauna, as the heat and humidity can put additional strain on the heart and blood vessels.
+Saunas can also be dangerous for people with certain medical conditions.
+Individuals with heart disease, high blood pressure, and other cardiovascular conditions should consult their doctor before using a sauna, as the heat and humidity can put additional strain on the heart and blood vessels.
 Pregnant women and people with certain skin conditions should also use caution when using a sauna.

 Another risk of sauna use is the potential for burns or heat-related injuries.
 Saunas can reach very high temperatures, and it is important to follow safety guidelines and limit the amount of time spent in the sauna to avoid overheating.